How Many Bees Live in a Hive?

 Like the queen, worker bees can also sting.
 But sadly, doing so kills them because they have a barbed stinger that burrows into the skin.

-Unlike the queen, worker bees can’t fertilize eggs — in fact, most of them don’t have fully formed reproductive systems.
+Unlike the queen, worker bees can’t fertilize eggs.
+In fact, most of them don’t have fully formed reproductive systems.
 However, some workers can produce unfertilized eggs to create drone bees when there’s no queen.

 Drones

-It’s no wonder that the worker bees evict drones come winter.
 Drones are considered a drain on resources when it’s time for winter survival, so once the mating season has ended, they are physically removed from the hive.

 1. The Seasons

 As winter approaches, worker bees evict the male drones from the colony, and the queen stops reproducing young.
-This is to conserve food stores and resources for winter survival.

 2. Health

 Overall, health can play a significant role in a hive’s numbers.
 When a colony is sick, numbers dwindle.
-Sometimes, entire colonies collapse.

 Here are a few causes of poor bee health that can significantly reduce hive numbers: